-

 Local Property Tax is an annual self-assessed tax charged on the market value of all residential properties in Ireland.
 The annual LPT charge basic rate depends on the valuation band of your residential property and ranges from €90 to €2,721 for valuations up to €1.75 million and a percentage formula for valuations thereafter (subject to Local Authority adjustment factors).

-An individual is considered a liable person for LPT in a tax year if they own a residential property on the liability date – 1 November in the preceding year.
-For 2022, the liability date is 1 November 2021 and the payment date is 10 January 2022 if paying the full amount due in one instalment.
+An individual is considered liable for LPT in a tax year if he or she owns a residential property on the liability date – 1 November in the preceding year.
+For 2024, the liability date is 1 November 2023 and the payment due date is 10 January 2024 if paying the full amount due in one instalment.

 Stamp duty is the tax that functions as a real estate tax in Ireland.
 Stamp duty is applicable to any written document because the sale of real property must be in writing, stamp duty always applies to transfers of real property.